 We all know that last week before Christmas vacation can be a real bugger in the classroom.
 The kids get so worked up about yule logs and gingerbread houses (or, more truly, about the L.O.L.
 Doll Box or Nintendo Switch under the tree), they’re no longer able to see straight, let alone sit still for a geometry test.
 You can have one Dickens of a Christmas, though, by adding a couple holiday plays to your Santa letters and holiday art projects.

-Charles Dickens, of course, is the undisputed master of Christmas-oriented literature, so allow me to share with you three nifty class plays based on his work.
+Charles Dickens, of course, is the undisputed master of Christmas-oriented literature, so allow me to share with you some nifty class plays based on his life and work.

-Whether you plan to fully enact it or just play around with it during language arts class, my traditional, kid-friendly version of A Christmas Carol is a great place to start—and it’s just three bucks for a full class set.
+Whether you plan to fully enact it or just play around with it during language arts class, my traditional, kid-friendly version of a Christmas Carol is a great place to start.
 Challenging for 3rd, but great for 4th-6th graders.
 If you want to take things a bit further, consider creating a movie version, or merely having your students adapt the play to their liking.
-A few years ago my fifth graders added extra dialogue, a few additional scenes, and a contemporary setting to my “Elenora Scrooge” female-lead version and ended up with this lovely sixteen minute film.
+A few years ago my fifth graders added extra dialogue, a few additional scenes, and a contemporary setting to my script to make this lovely sixteen minute film.
 Use it as an introduction to your work on the play (it’ll really motivate your students) or as a follow-up compare and contrast activity.

 Another Dickens classic comes from his novel, Great Expectations.
-My original Pip & the Prisoner play depicts the opening chapters.
+My original play depicts the opening chapters.
 Though not explicitly about Christmas, it takes place on Christmas Eve when the orphaned Pip encounters an escaped convict on the marshes.
-It’s full of angst and adventure, but best suited for 6th through 9th graders (though a talented or motivated group of 5th graders could probably handle it, too).
+It’s full of angst and adventure, but best suited for 6th through 9th graders (though a talented or motivated group of 5th graders could probably handle it, too.

 So if you want to have a great week before the vacation, put away that geometry test.
 Show your Christmas spirit with some holiday plays.